Samson Tijani: Loan to Fredrikstad

+Dukla Prague

+On 20 June 2025, Tijani signed a multi-year contract with Czech First League club Dukla Prague as a free agent.

 International career

 Tijani was part of the Nigeria side to compete in the Africa U-17 Cup of Nations, Where they came 4th and qualified for the 2019 FIFA U-17 World Cup.
 During his team's opening match against Hungary, Tijani scored a brace as Nigeria U17 won 4–2.
 Tijani made his debut with the senior Nigeria national team in a friendly 1-0 loss to Algeria on 9 October 2020.